⭐️ Save over £200 on your yearly broadband bills ⭐️

 What is ultrafast broadband good for?

 Ultrafast broadband is ideal for very heavy internet users.
-So if you like to watch multiple HD, 4K or 8K movies, play online computer games or make video calls, and don’t want to wait for your videos, games or calls to buffer, ultrafast is a great option for your household.
+So if you like to watch multiple HD, 4K or 8K movies, play online computer games or make video calls, and don’t want to wait for your videos, games or calls to buffer, ultrafast is a great option for your household as opposed to satellite broadband for example.

 Ultrafast internet is also an excellent choice for properties with multiple heavy internet users.
 So, if you live with friends or have teenage children who like to stream, game and call at the same time, an ultrafast connection will ensure there’s plenty of internet for everyone and no one needs to fight over the bandwidth.